kyriemao/LLMCS/README.md

-# 🎓 Large Language Models Know Your Contextual Search Intent: A Prompting Framework for Conversational Search
+# 🎓 Large Language Models Know Your Contextual Search Intent: A Prompting Framework for Conversational Search [Work in Progress]

 We present a prompting framework called **LLMCS** that leverages large language models to perform few-shot conversational query rewriting for conversational search.